 <?xml version="1.0" encoding="UTF-8"?>

 <path d="M13.91 9a6.003 6.003 0 0 1-5.658 4.987l-.347-1.992c.032.001.063.005.095.005a3.996 3.996 0 0 0 3.858-3h-1.749l2.75-3.912L15.61 9zm-8.668 1.877l-.002.002a3.945 3.945 0 0 1-.688-4.884l-1.809-.848a5.923 5.923 0 0 0 1.08 7.148L2.59 13.529l4.71.822-.82-4.711zm1.425-6.576l-.011-.067a3.97 3.97 0 0 1 4.575 1.43l1.194-1.697a5.941 5.941 0 0 0-6.119-1.718L6.018.607 2.64 3.994l4.33 2.03z" />

-The following image shows how the indicator could look with the custom icon:
+The following image shows how an indicator looks with the custom icon:

-- If you don't define a stroke or fill in your SVG icon, these items can be adjusted when authoring the indicator in your dashboard.
+- For an indicator, if you don't define a stroke or fill in your SVG code, you can configure them when authoring the indicator in your dashboard.

-- Drawings in SVG format can be dynamic and interactive; however, script-based animations are not supported and will be stripped out.
+- Images in SVG format can be dynamic and interactive; however, script-based animations are not supported and are removed in the dashboard.